 Mowing.
 Centipedegrass should be maintained at 1½ to 2 inches tall -- any higher and you start to see excess thatch develop.
 Also, make sure your mower blade is nice and sharp for a good, clean cut and only remove the top ⅓ of the grass blades at any one time.

 Watering.
-Centipedegrass has shallow roots and tends to turn brown sooner than other types of grass during prolonged periods of drought and extreme heat.
+Centipedegrass tends to grow more of its roots in the upper soil level than some other grasses, and may turn brown sooner during prolonged periods of drought and extreme heat.
 Centipedegrass should only be watered when you see wilting, rolling leaves or when the grass turns grayish-green.
 Then apply about an inch of water, which is enough to soak the soil 6 to 8 inches deep (where most turfgrass roots grow).

 Feeding.
 Centipedegrass lawns require very little nitrogen.
 In fact, too much fertilizer can harm them.
 Centipedegrass should be fed once in mid-spring and again in mid-summer with a lawn food that releases its nutrients slowly over a 6 to 8 week period of time, like Scotts® Turf Builder® Southern Lawn Food.

 Weed Control.
 If crabgrass is a common problem in your centipedegrass lawn during the summer months, apply Scotts® Halts® Crabgrass & Grassy Weed Preventer in the early spring to prevent crabgrass for up to 4 months.
 If broadleaf weeds, like dollarweed and clover, are an issue, use Scotts® Turf Builder® Bonus® S Southern Weed & Feed2.
 If you also have a problem with fire ants, use Scotts® Turf Builder® Southern Triple Action instead.
-When using a weed & feed product on a centipedegrass lawn, make sure the lawn is completely out of its winter dormancy period and is actively growing before applying.
-A good rule of thumb is to wait until after your third mowing before applying a weed & feed product to centipedegrass.
+When using a weed-and-feed product on a centipedegrass lawn, make sure the lawn is completely out of its winter dormancy period and is actively growing before applying.
+A good rule of thumb is to wait until after your third mowing before applying a weed-and-feed product to centipedegrass.